kairitanaka/gibby/README.md

 <img src=https://github.com/kairitanaka/gibby/assets/86521451/4daf935c-9153-45e5-9bf7-a1814e91964a)>
 </p>

+Feel free to test the tool with the other two transcription factors (KLF4 and SOX2) used in Lab 5.
+Since they use the same genome assembly, you just need to change the HOMER peak file!

 ## ZNF24
 In this example, we will be using a ChIP-seq dataset that is for the transcription factor ZNF24.
 The bed file we used is from ENCODE: `https://www.encodeproject.org/files/ENCFF664TYB/`.
 The GRCh38 genome assembly can be downloaded from the UCSC Genome Browser: `https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/`.